top of page

 The ZPS3Fe is the third version of the Zero Point System, introduced in 2010, for mid-level Ibanez guitars.
 It is made from a zinc alloy and is made in China.
 It adds a dial in the spring cavity cover that allows you to adjust the spring tension with your finger (from the back of the guitar) without having to use an Allen key.

-It is used only with the Edge Zero II, following the discontinuation of the ZR, ZR2 and Edge Zero tremolos earlier.
+Today it is used only with the Edge Zero II, following the discontinuation of the ZR, ZR2 and Edge Zero tremolos earlier.
+Several left-handed guitars came with the ZPS3Fe.

 Edge Zero II